-Well, good thing you’re in the right place.
-In this guide, we’ll be talking about what a payday loan really is, what are the risks involved, if the government can extend assistance on payday loans, and even offer some advice on getting out of debt.
+You’re in the right place.
+In this guide, we’ll explain what a payday loan is, what risks are involved, whether the government can extend assistance on payday loans, and even offer some advice on getting out of debt.

 Payday Loan and the Payday Loan Debt Trap

-As the term obviously implies, the payday loan is a short-term cash assistance anchored on the borrower’s succeeding paycheck.
-It is an unsecured loan solution which is often considered as a faster and easier alternative in covering various financial emergencies.
+As the term implies, a payday loan is a form of short-term cash loan that’s repaid from a borrower’s next paycheck.
+It’s an unsecured loan that’s generally considered a fast and easy way to cover various financial emergencies.

-The borrower must only secure a valid identification, at least 18 years of age, a proof of income which is mostly in the form of pay stubs, and an active checking account.
-The mortgage is accessible to borrowers with poor credit scores because it doesn’t necessarily require a credit check which is a common rule on bigger loans.
+The borrower must have a valid ID, be at least 18 years of age, provide proof of income with pay stubs and have an active checking account.
+Having a poor credit score won’t matter because most payday lenders don’t require a credit check, which is a common requirement for other loans.

-Provided that the borrower gets to meet all the aforementioned requirements, the process can take in as fast as 15 minutes or less.
-The borrower issues a post-dated check with the amount of the loan together with the financial or lending fees written on it.
-Although a payday loan is so much faster and easier to acquire than a traditional loan, the high interest rates and fees can cause payday loans to quickly spiral out of borrowers’ control, resulting in what’s known as the payday loan debt trap.
+Once the requirements are met, the process can usually be completed in 15 minutes or less.
+The borrower issues a post-dated check made out for the full loan amount plus all interest and fees.
+Although a payday loan is faster and easier to acquire than a traditional loan, the high interest rates and fees can cause payday loans to quickly spiral out of borrowers’ control, resulting in what’s known as the payday loan debt trap.

 Can the Government Help with Payday Loans?

-More often than not, payday loans function as a financial debt trap than an actual solution for a financial emergency.
-According to recent statistics, around 12 million Americans with an average annual income of $30,000 acquire payday loans every year.
-And a measly 14% of these borrowers are actually able to fully pay back their loans.
-Because of this, around 25% of these borrowers extend or re-borrow their loans up to 9 times over or more.
+More often than not, payday loans are more of a trap than a useful solution for a financial crisis.
+According to recent statistics, around 12 million Americans each year with an average annual income of $30,000 will take out payday loans.
+And only 14% of these borrowers are actually able to fully pay them back as scheduled.
+Because of this, about 25% of these borrowers extend or roll over their loans, often up to nine times or even more.

-Although there are various ways that can help pull you out of a payday loan debt, chances are that you still find yourself asking if the government can help.
+Although there are strategies to get out of payday loan debt, you’re probably still wondering if the government can help.

 In other states where cash advance loans are allowed, statutes are in place to regulate interest rates.
 For example, payday loans are capped at 36% APR in New Hampshire, Montana, and South Dakota.
-On the other hand, the states of Maine and Oregon have lighter regulations placing loan APRs at 261% and 154% respectively.
+On the other hand, Maine and Oregon have lighter regulations, capping loan APRs at 261% and 154% respectively.

-Meanwhile, there are some states that work on other means at efficiently minimizing risks for a payday loan debt.
-The state of Virginia has set a ground rule on loans to be payable by two pay cycles maximum whereas Washington does its own regulation by allowing its citizens only a maximum of eight payday loans per year.
+Meanwhile, some states are working on other ways to minimize payday loan borrowers’ risks.
+Virginia has set a ground rule for loans to be payable within a maximum of two pay cycles.
+Whereas Washington State allows residents a maximum of eight payday loans per year.

-Currently, there are 32 states where payday loan lending is not hindered by any form of legislation.
-In the states of Alabama, Alaska, Michigan, Ohio, Texas, Utah, Washington, and many others, interest rates aren’t regulated.
+Currently, there are 32 states where payday loan lending is not restricted.
+Interest rates aren’t regulated in Alabama, Alaska, Michigan, Ohio, Texas, Utah, Washington and many others.

 What are Other Ways to Get Help with Payday Loans?